ThiNguyen22/ETL-and-Visualization-of-Real-Estate-in-Ho-Chi-Minh-City/README.md

-# Automated ETL and Visualization of Real Estate Using Airflow and Apache Superset
+# Automated ETL and Visualization of Real Estate Using Airflow and Power BI

 ![](./src/logo.png)